shangsiwang/Joint-Embedding/README.md

-# Joint Embedding
+# JEG
-The project is to find a good way to jointly embed multiple graphs
+Joint embedding of graphs